telerik/maui-docs/knowledge-base/set-cultureinfo-on-app-level-maui.md

 ---
-title: Setting the Culture Info on App Level
+title: Setting the Culture Info on the App Level
-description: How to set the culture info on app level different than the device culture.
+description: How to override the device culture settings and apply your preferred localization settings within your Telerik UI for .NET MAUI app.
 type: how-to
-page_title: Setting the Culture Info on App Level
+page_title: Setting the Culture Info on the App Level - .NET MAUI Globalization and Localization
 slug: set-cultureinfo-on-app-level-maui
 position:
 tags: maui, culture info, application culture, device culture, dotnet, maui